qgarcia95/quicknotes/README.md

 # If you want to contribute to QuickNotes please read and follow the contribution guidelines found in CONTRIBUTIONS.md

+### To start working on the project, open it up in your favorite editor.
+Open a terminal navigate to the project directory and use `npm start`

 ## Available Scripts

 In the project directory, you can run: